kodedge-swapneel/aws-api-gateway-with-lambda-authorizer/README.md

 ## [Click here to watch the video for demonstration.](https://youtu.be/L-C7bQM-OO8)

-## In this reposiotry, you will find code for lambda function for the following integrations.
+## In this repository, you will find code for lambda function for the following integrations.

 ### [REST API with Lambda Event Payload : Token (Integration - 1)](lambda_function_for_rest_api_token_request.py)